-Once you have a feel for what is involved in using Brian, we recommend you start by following the installation instructions, then going through the tutorials, and finally reading the User Guide.
+Once you have a feel for what is involved in using Brian, we recommend you start by following the installation instructions, and in case you are new to the Python programming language, having a look at Running Brian scripts.
+Then, go through the tutorials, and finally read the User Guide.